freedomofpress/securedrop-client/README.md

     make test TESTS=tests/test_apiproxy.py
     ```

-5. Uncomment the `@dastollervey_datasaver` decorator wherever you commented it out.
+5. Uncomment the `@qrexec_datasaver` decorator wherever you commented it out.
 6. Record new cassettes from the response data collected in step 4:

     ```bash